Skip to content

 Our Findings

-In the first 12 months of the bacteriological monitoring project, FODC collected over 300 samples and analyzed each one for E. coli levels.
+In just over the first year of our initial bacteriological monitoring project, FODC collected over over 400 samples at over 75 unique locations.
 Results have shown that E. coli concentrations are affected by precipitation and seasonal changes.
 Several problem areas within the watershed have been identified, and FODC is working to further pinpoint the sources of these “hot spots.”
-Other sites such as the popular Deckers Creek “Gorge” have passed as safe for recreation, but will continue to be monitored monthly.
+Other sites, such as the popular Deckers Creek Gorge, regularly pass as safe for recreation, but will continue to be monitored monthly.

-To see the most recent results of our E coli testing, visit TheSwimGuide.org.
-This website displays water quality data at popular recreation sites across the US.
+To see the most recent results of our E. coli testing, visit TheSwimGuide.org.

 What Can You Do to Help?